Avenue of the Saints: History

 After the routing was approved, both Iowa and Missouri began constructing new four-lane segments.
 Iowa opened bypasses around Waverly (1998), Mason City (1999), Charles City (2000), Mount Pleasant (2001), and Donnellson (2004).
 A four-lane link between I‑35 and I‑380 was completed with the opening of a segment near Nashua in November 2003.
 Missouri completed four-lane segments from New London to Bowling Green in November 2000, and from Canton to La Grange in 2003.

 In 2001, the Iowa Department of Transportation gave the Avenue of the Saints its own highway number: Highway 27 (Iowa 27).
 The number was added as an additional number to the existing routes; however, after the Donnellson bypass opened in 2004, Iowa Highway 394 was decommissioned and Iowa 27 is now a stand-alone highway south of the split with US 218.
 A new four-lane bridge across the Des Moines River was opened at the end of 2004, replacing an existing toll bridge operated by the Wayland Special Road District.
 A new four-lane road between the bridge and US 61 south of Wayland, Missouri opened on the same day; it was numbered by Missouri as Route 27 to match Iowa's number for the Avenue of the Saints.

 In June 2005, a four-lane segment from the end of the Mount Pleasant bypass to the junction with Iowa Highway 16 east of Houghton was opened to four lanes of traffic.
 The segment of Iowa 27 between the split with US 218 and the Des Moines River bridge opened to four lanes on August 25, 2005.
 The last remaining segment in Iowa was opened to traffic on May 23, 2006.

+In 2007, an interchange was installed at Route C in Moscow Mills, Missouri.
+This was later done to Route U and South Lincoln Drive as well.

 On July 25, 2008, the final 9 mi of highway between the Lewis—Clark county line and Wayland, Missouri, was open to four-lane traffic.
 A ceremony was held at the intersection of US 61 and Route 27 to commemorate the completion of the four-lane highway in Missouri.
 The Avenue of the Saints is now complete from St. Paul to suburban St. Louis.